 Q: What kind of photos should I aim to use for online dating?

-A: Use photos that illustrate passions and hobbies, highlight some activity that can be easily be shared with a future date, photos of you smiling, photos that are not overly photo-shopped i.e. portraits, modeling photos and headshots.
-Photos that invite questions, comments and intrigue are best (travels to international destinations, local small towns and iconic destinations work well).
+A: Use photos that illustrate passions and hobbies, highlight some activity that can be easily be shared with a date, photos of you smiling, photos that are not overly photo-shopped i.e. portraits, modeling photos and headshots.
+Photos that invite questions, comments and intrigue are best (travels to international spots, local small towns and iconic destinations work well).
 Also, photos that show a variety of looks are recommended (up close, full body, different types of attire i.e. casual, after-work, formal etc.).
-Avoid photos with people who can be mistaken for exes, no snapchat photos, no neck down shots nor car selfies nor gym selfies nor photos without you in them.
+Avoid photos with people who can be mistaken for exes, no snapchat photos, no neck down shots, nor car selfies, nor gym selfies, nor photos without you in them.

 Q: I feel and/or look younger than my age - is it ok to shave off a few years from my actual age?

 A: Absolutely not.
 Being truthful is important in online dating.
 If you lie about age right off the bat, what else might you be lying about?
 If you are having trouble attracting someone younger or closer to your age, perhaps you should refine your age preferences or use another app where you are not bombarded.

 Q: What are some podcasts, books and other resources I should check out?